 Similar steps would be followed for the component of the momentum equation and other control volumes in the domain for three-dimensional flow problems.

-This is the type of numerical process typically implemented in commercial CFD software packages.
-They usually also include pre-processing tools for mesh generation, turbulence model setup, and post-processing tools for visualization and analysis of the results.
-The choice of numerical method and solver depends on factors such as the complexity of the flow, the available computational resources, and the desired outcomes in terms of resolution and accuracy.
+This type of numerical process is typically implemented in commercial CFD software packages.
+These packages usually also include preprocessing tools for mesh generation and turbulence model setup and postprocessing tools for visualization and analysis of the results.
+The choice of numerical method and solver depends on factors such as the complexity of the flow, the available computational resources, and the desired resolution and accuracy outcomes.

 Flowfield Predictions